A Holiday Message from CSAC President David Finigan

 I hope you find time to rest, relax and spend some quality time with friends, family and loved ones over the holidays so that we can all begin the New Year in full stride.
 The work we do is important, but the job of service begins at home.
 I thank you again for the trust you have placed in me and I am looking forward to working with you in the coming year on behalf of California’s 58 counties, and the people we serve.

-David Finigan serves as President of the California State Association of Counties and is a Del Norte County Supervisor.
+David Finigan serves as Immediate Past President of the California State Association of Counties and is a Del Norte County Supervisor.

 Comments are closed.